petulla/readroper/README.md

 Usage
 -----

-To read a multicard ASCII file and weights and output a csv file, just do:
+To read three questions from a multicard ASCII polling file and weights and output a csv file, you'll want something like:

 ``` r
   weights df <- read_rpr(col_positions=c(1),